How to Conduct Employee Exit Interviews

 Do: Prepare for the Interview Ahead of Time

-Preparing before exit interviews will help to ensure that you’re able to cover everything that needs to be addressed.
+By preparing for exit interviews, you’ll ensure that you can cover everything that needs to be addressed.
 To start, we suggest using this list of exit interview questions from Glassdoor.
-That list will serve as a guide to keep the conversation moving.
-In addition, be sure to ask follow-up questions when it makes sense to do so and use the list when it’s time to keep the interview on track.
+This list can serve as a guide to keep the conversation moving but be sure to ask follow up questions about issues that the employee brings up.

 Do: Keep the Conversation Professional